-The cinema minor is an interdisciplinary minor consisting of 18 credit hours, including Thea 250, Eng 310, and 12 elective hours from the list of courses below.
-The 12 elective hours must include 3 hours from the category of cinema production courses and 3 hours from the category of cinema studies courses.
+The cinema minor is an interdisciplinary minor consisting of 18 credit hours from the list of courses below.
+Students must complete 6 hours from the category of cinema production courses and 6 hours from the category of cinema studies courses.
 The same course may not satisfy requirements for both the major and the minor.
 Students who complete relevant internships, study abroad courses, or special topics courses will consult with the cinema director prior to enrollment in the course for approval and to determine the appropriate category for the course.